Wheat Prices in Pakistan – Gandum Rate October 2024

 What role does the government play in regulating wheat rates?

-The government regulates wheat rates through mechanisms such as price regulations, support programs for farmers, and import-export policies.
+The government regulates wheat rates through price regulations, support programs for farmers, and import-export policies.

 What is the outlook for wheat prices in Pakistan?